joinpursuit/Pursuit-Core-Web/react_2/react-testing/README.md

 * Learned how to test a React component
 * Became aware of the importance of test our apps
+* Learned how to mock functions to pass as props to components
 * Reviewed 3 different types of software testing

 ### Resources